 - PSYC 227 - Educational Psychology 3 semester hours

-***One of these courses must meet the global/multicultural course requirement.
+***One of these courses must meet the global and cultural perspectives requirement.

 Related Programs and Courses

 General Studies Degree